1970 Chilean presidential election

 Presidential elections were held in Chile on 4 September 1970.
-Salvador Allende of the Popular Unity alliance won a narrow plurality in a race against independent Jorge Alessandri and Christian Democrat Radomiro Tomic, before having his victory confirmed by a Congressional vote after the Christian Democrats voted in favour of his candidacy.
+Salvador Allende of the Popular Unity alliance won a narrow plurality in a race against independent Jorge Alessandri and Christian Democrat Radomiro Tomic.
+Allende's victory was confirmed by a contingent election after the Christian Democrats voted in favor of his candidacy.

-Both the United States and the Soviet Union poured money into this election through their intelligence agencies and other sources, with the former attempting to sabotage Allende, and the latter supporting his campaign.
-Ambassador Edward Korry would play a major role in anti-Allende campaigns during the election.
+Both the United States and the Soviet Union invested money into the election through their intelligence agencies and other sources.
+The US attempted to sabotage Allende's campaign while the Soviets supported his campaign.
+US ambassador Edward M. Korry played a major role in anti-Allende campaigns during the election.

-Eduardo Frei Montalva and his Christian Democratic Party would later unite with Allende's opponents to form a congressional majority in an attempt to declare his presidency illegal in August 1973, catalyzing the military coup a few weeks later.
+Eduardo Frei Montalva and his Christian Democratic Party later united with Allende's opponents to form a congressional majority in an attempt to declare his presidency illegal in August 1973, catalyzing the military coup a few weeks later.

 Electoral system

 The election was held using the absolute majority system, under which a candidate had to receive over 50% of the popular vote to be elected.
-If no candidate received over 50% of the vote, both houses of the National Congress would come together to vote on the two candidates that received the most votes.
+If no candidate received over 50% of the vote, both houses of the National Congress would come together to vote on the two candidates who received the most votes.

 Campaign

 Salvador Allende

 Allende was a self-described Marxist and lifetime member of the Chilean Socialist Party.
-He had a career in politics that included being a senator and 3 consecutive bids for the presidency prior to the 1970 election cycle.
-In 1970 he ran for the Popular Unity coalition, a political alliance consisting of the leftists of Chile including the Chilean Communist Party and Chilean Socialist Party.
-His platform included 40 promises that would benefit the lower class, including ending inflation, greatly reducing the cost of medicine, and the adjustment of public housing rent.
-The remaining promises also fell in line with the socialist ideology of Allende and the Popular Unity coalition.
+He had a career in politics that included being a senator and three consecutive bids for the presidency prior to the 1970 election cycle.
+In 1970, he ran for the Popular Unity coalition, a political alliance consisting of the leftists of Chile, including the Chilean Communist Party and the Socialist Party.
+His platform included 40 promises that would benefit the lower class, including ending inflation, greatly reducing the cost of medicine, and adjusting public housing rent.
+The remaining promises also aligned with the socialist ideology of Allende and the Popular Unity coalition.

 Radomiro Tomic

-Radomiro Tomic was a major figure in the Christian Democratic Party and was ambassador to Washington under President Eduardo Frei.
-As a longtime friend of Frei, he was appointed as an ambassador to put him on the path to candidacy for the party in 1970.
+Radomiro Tomic was a major figure in the Christian Democratic Party and served as ambassador to Washington under President Eduardo Frei.
+As a longtime friend of Frei, he was appointed as an ambassador to position him for candidacy for the party in 1970.
 He was ideologically to the left of President Frei.
-He spent a large portion of his political career campaigning for a coalition between Christian Democrats and Leftists, despite most of both groups consistently not supporting his idea.
-He was known for being an egotistical, but nonetheless very charismatic speaker.
+He spent a large portion of his political career campaigning for a coalition between Christian Democrats and leftists, despite most members of both groups consistently opposing his idea.
+He was known for being egotistical but nonetheless a very charismatic speaker.
 His campaign benefited from the prestige of being ambassador to Washington, as well as his friendship with President Frei.
-However, it was hurt by his continued insistence on forming a coalition, as well as directly criticizing and attacking the Christian Democratic Party’s own bills and the Frei administration’s reforms.
-Voters often turned away from him due to his confusing campaign platform coming off as a more convoluted way of implementing socialism compared to instead electing Marxist Allende.
+However, it was hurt by his continued insistence on forming a coalition and his direct criticism of the Christian Democratic Party's own bills and the Frei administration's reforms.
+Voters often turned away from him due to his confusing campaign platform, which came off as a more convoluted way of implementing socialism compared to electing the Marxist Allende.